 Let’s review the basics of supply and demand, and then we will discuss market equilibrium.

-Law of Demand: Quantity demanded is the amount of a good that buyers are willing and able to purchase at a particular price.
+: Quantity demanded is the amount of a good that buyers are willing and able to purchase at a particular price.

 Many things determine demand, but only price can determine the quantity demanded of a specific good.